Clayton South

 Population growth drivers in Clayton South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Aug 2025, Clayton South's population is around 15,348.
-This reflects an increase of 1,967 people since the 2021 Census, which reported a population of 13,381.
-The change was inferred from ABS's estimated resident population of 15,138 as of June 2024 and an additional 281 validated new addresses since the Census date.
-This results in a density ratio of 1,933 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Clayton South's growth rate of 14.7% since the 2021 census exceeded both the SA3 area (6.7%) and the national average.
-Overseas migration contributed approximately 87.7% of overall population gains during recent periods, driving this growth.
+Clayton South's population was around 15,356 as of November 2025.
+This reflected an increase of 1,975 people since the 2021 Census, which reported a population of 13,381.
+The change was inferred from ABS estimates showing an estimated resident population of 15,138 in June 2024 and an additional 284 validated new addresses since the Census date.
+This resulted in a density ratio of 1,934 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Clayton South's growth rate of 14.8% since the 2021 census exceeded both the SA3 area's 6.8% and the national average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 87.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, Clayton South is forecasted to experience significant population increase in the top quartile of national areas, with an expected expansion of 5,731 persons to 2041, marking a total increase of 36.0% over these 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Based on demographic trends and latest population numbers, Clayton South is forecasted to experience significant population increase in the top quartile of national areas, with an expected expansion of 5,731 persons to 2041, indicating a total increase of 35.9% over the 17-year period.

 Frequently Asked Questions - Population